sandra8282/applied-regression-2016/pages/homework.md

 * (30 points) Hand in Lab 1 writeup as PDF file knitted using RMarkdown on Google Drive.

+_Due Tuesday 2/2/2016, 5pm_
+(PDF and Rmd files to be handed in via Google Drive)

+* (20 points) Create a short reproducible document (using knitr) that describes the basic structure of a dataset and summarizes some key features of the data using a few key tables and figures.
+Choose a dataset from [these datasets](datasets.html),  the ones in the class Google Drive, or some other dataset that interests you. _Be sure to pick a dataset that has a continuous variable that you can use as an outcome variable in a linear regression model._ Your write-up should address the following points:
+  * What is the background/context for this data?
+  * Data management: How many observations are there?
+Is the data tidy?
+What is the unit of observation?
+  * Data validation: Is there any missing data?
+If so, are there patterns to the missingness?
+Are there any obvious outliers in the data?
+  * Choose 4 to 10 key variables from your dataset (including the outcome variable).
+Include a codebook-style table that lists for each chosen variable the names, definitions, type of variable (i.e. categorical, continuous, binary), and the number of missing observations.
+Choose at least two of these variables and provide figures that show their univariate distributions.
+Describe the plotted distributions in words.
+  * Run simple linear regressions with two different predictor variables.
+Interpret the results.
+Plot a scatterplot of each regression and include the fitted line on the graph.
+Rescale your predictor variables if necessary to obtain a meaningful interpretation of beta0.
+* (10 points) Using R, create an example of Simpson's paradox using simulated data, where you have a continuous outcome variable, one continuous x variable, and one categorical x variable.
+It is not necessary to fit regression models to show the paradox, but you should use several graphics to illustrate the slopes, as was shown in the slides for class 1.
+You should simulate your data using probability distributions with the R functions such as `rnorm()`, `runif()`, `rpois()`, etc...
+Every time your .Rmd file is re-knit, you should end up with different data, but the story should be the same.

 <!--
 * (5 points for completing the test) Take [CAOS test](https://apps3.cehd.umn.edu/artist/user/scale_select.html) (Access code provided on Piazza)